Who Said Photography

 3. Play with photography colour, brightness, and saturation

-A sort of asymmetrical balance, “colour balance” pairs complementary hues with one another, such as a bright one with a more subdued one.
+A sort of asymmetrical balance, “color balance” pairs complementary hues with one another, such as a bright one with a more subdued one.
 Too much of one hue may make a picture seem imbalanced, and vice versa for pastel or subdued tones.
-Maintaining harmony between colours is as simple as setting off a tiny area of vibrant colour next to a bigger area of white or black.
+Maintaining harmony between colors is as simple as setting off a tiny area of vibrant colour next to a bigger area of white or black.

 Balance may be achieved by the use of contrasting elements, such as size (combining big and little items), texture, and quantity.
 Objects having a high visual weight (such as those in the vertical or diagonal positions) may be countered by those with a lower weight (such as those in the horizontal positions) via the use of orientation.